Beetlejuice Beetlejuice: Release Date, Trailer, Cast, And Other Things We Know

 (Image credit: Warner Bros.)

-A Beetlejuice movie without the differently-spelled title character would be incomplete, which is why it “makes our millennium” to know that, Michael Keaton is reprising the role and told the audience at CinemaCon 2024 that the sequel is "really fucking good."
+A Beetlejuice movie without the title character (whose name is actually spelled as the less marketable “Betelgeuse”) would be incomplete, which is why it “makes our millennium” to know that Michael Keaton is reprising the role and told the audience at CinemaCon 2024 that the sequel is "really fucking good."
 The Academy Award nominee, who also worked with Tim Burton in a couple of live-action Batman movies and most recently on Disney’s live-action remake of Dumbo, could not even tell Empire how long it has been since he had as much fun working on a movie.

 Winona Ryder (Lydia Deetz)